 - Refrigerant does not have the exact same weight to volume ratio as water so you must compensate based on the refrigerant type.

-- Refrigerant weight to volume ratio changes based on temperature, so to be safe you must calculate the refrigerant volume at the maximum ambient the tank will be exposed to in the back of your van.
-I figure 130 degrees.
+- Refrigerant weight to volume ratio changes based on temperature, so to be safe you would calculate the refrigerant volume at the maximum ambient the tank will be exposed to in the back of your van.
+I figure 130° but there is a caveat….

 There are a few different ways to do the math.
-Some use the specific gravity of the refrigerant but I just use cubic foot per pound at 130 degrees°F(54.4°C) to calculate just to be certain I am on the same side of the range.
+Some use the specific gravity of the refrigerant but I just use cubic foot per pound at 130°Fto calculate just to be certain I am on the safe side of the range.

 If you are filling the tank with R410a you would then multiply the space in the tank (0.419 cubic ft) by the cubic feet per lb of liquid R410a at 130 degrees (54.70) and you get 22.95 lbs to completely fill the tank.